 Many are drawn by the city’s world-class indoor museums—repositories of Golden Age masterpieces, iconic sunflowers and tormented starry nights.
 Yet without some pre-planning, visiting such popular sights as the Van Gogh Museum, Rijksmuseum and Anne Frank House can put you amidst hundreds of others intent on ticking off attractions on their bucket list.
 It may also entail spending significant time waiting in line with them—hardly a way to experience local culture.

-With all its charms, Amsterdam’s medieval center can be a victim of its own popularity.
-And you’ll do yourself a disservice if you don’t go beyond it to discover cool neighborhoods with far fewer tourists and far more local flavor.
-Here are three of my favorites:
+With all its charms, the Dutch capital’s medieval center can be a victim of its own popularity.
+And you’ll do yourself a disservice if you don’t go beyond it to discover non-touristy Amsterdam neighborhoods with far more local flavor.
+Here are 3 of my favorites:

 The Newly Wild Oud-West

-Since the opening of De Hallen in 2014, Amsterdam’s Oud-West—a neighborhood wedged between Vondelpark, De Clercqstraat and Nassaukade—has undergone a renaissance of sorts.
+Since the opening of De Hallen in 2014, Amsterdam’s Oud-West—a neighborhood wedged between Vondelpark, De Clercqstraat and Nassaukade—has undergone a renaissance.
 The turn-of-the-century tram depot-turned-cultural hotspot brings new life to a district that developed as Amsterdam rapidly expanded in the late 19th century.
 Today the Oud-West is also called the Hallenkwartier, presumably to highlight its new centerpiece.